fisikon

 Furthermore, in order to reinforce EU energy security, Decision No 994/2012/EU of the European Council was enacted establishing information exchange mechanisms with the Commission concerning intergovernmental agreements between Member States and third countries in the field of energy.
 The decision in question was repealed on May 2nd 2017 by a newer Decision 2017/684/EU.

-b) Climate change - Promotion of energy efficiency and energy saving and the development of new and renewable energy sources (RES), use of alternative fuels, as well as the development of an emissions trading system.
+b) Climate Change - Promotion of energy efficiency and energy saving and the development of new and renewable energy sources (RES), use of alternative fuels, as well as the development of an emissions trading system.
 Relevant legislative acts are the rules concerning the:

 2. use of biofuels and other renewables in transport [Directive 2003/30/EU], according to which biofuels or other renewable fuels are promoted for the replacement of diesel or petrol in transport, so as to contribute to the attainment of the climate change targets.
 Member States should have placed in their market by 31 December 2010 biofuels and other renewable fuels 5.75 %, calculated on the basis of energy content, of all petrol and diesel used for transport purposes,